Brazils Bolsonaro Tests Positive For Coronavirus - UrduPoint

 Hydroxychloroquine is a medication usually used to treat malaria and lupus, while azithromycin is an antibiotic that can be used to treat pneumonia.

-At 65, Bolsonaro is in one of the highest risk categories for a virus that has killed more than half a million people worldwide and infected close to 12 million.
+At 65, Bolsonaro is in one of the highest risk categories for a virus that has killed more than half a million people worldwide and infected nearly 12 million.

-Bolsonaro said he started feeling unwell on Sunday and got worse on Monday, feeling "tiredness, illness and a fever of 38 degrees" Celsius (100.4 Fahrenheit).
+Bolsonaro said he started feeling unwell on Sunday and felt worse on Monday, feeling "tiredness, illness and a fever of 38 degrees" Celsius (100.4 Fahrenheit).

 But he insisted he was feeling "good, calm" and took off his face mask to emphasize the point.

+On Monday, he watered down for a second time a law that would require citizens to wear face masks in public.

 "I'm the president ...
-I like to be among the people and given that intense contact, I thought I could have already caught it previously without knowing," said Bolsonaro, admitting that he wasn't surprised at the test result.
+I like to be among the people and given that intense contact, I thought I could have already caught it previously without knowing," said Bolsonaro, admitting that he wasn't surprised at the result of Monday's test.

 Bolsonaro confirmed press reports that he had cancelled his engagements over the coming days and would work by video conference from the official residence while receiving medical treatment.

-Brazil is the second worst-hit country in the world by the pandemic after the United States.
+Brazil is the second worst-hit country in the world by the pandemic in terms of death and number of infections, after the United States.

 In March, he claimed the virus could not seriously affect him because of his "athletic past" and that since being stabbed in the abdomen on the campaign trail in 2018, a "little flu" couldn't floor him.

-He's also been criticized for a perceived lack of empathy to virus victims.
+He also has been criticized for a perceived lack of empathy to virus victims.

-When the number of deaths in Brazil climbed past 5,000, Bolsonaro, whose middle name means messiah, said: "So what?
-I'm sorry.
-What can I do?
-I'm Mesias but I can't do miracles." - Competing Twitter hashtags - On Monday, he watered down for a second time a law that would require citizens to wear face masks in public.

-On Saturday, Bolsonaro published photos on social media in which he is not wearing a face mask at a lunch with the US ambassador and several ministers celebrating the July 4th holiday.

 Bolsonaro has also parted ways with two health ministers during the crisis over strategy disagreements.

-One of the main points of disagreement was Brazil's decision to recommend the use of the antimalarial drugs chloroquine and hydroxychloroquine to treat the COVID-19 disease despite a lack of scientific consensus on its potential effectiveness.
+One of the main sticking points was Brazil's decision to recommend the use of the antimalarial drugs chloroquine and hydroxychloroquine to treat COVID-19 despite a lack of scientific consensus on their potential effectiveness.

+Bolsonaro remains convinced of its healing properties.
+His ally US President Donald Trump revealed in May that he was taking the medication as a precaution.

-Under Bolsonaro's watch, Brazil has become increasingly politically polarized and news of his positive result set social media channels raging.
+During Bolsonaro's tenure, Brazil has become increasingly politically polarized, and news of his positive result set social media websites raging.

 The hashtags "come on corona" and "come on Bolsonaro" were both trending on Twitter.